woossi0/suite/docs/usermanual/source/webmaps/composer/styleview.rst

    Styling a single layer

-The Style Editor page consists of two (or three) panels.
+The Style Editor page consists of a navigation bar and two (or three) panels.

+The navigation bar sits above the panels.
+To the left there is a breadcrum navigation, consisting of the workspace name (which links back to the workspace page) and the map or layer name (which shows the map or layer settings).
+For maps only, the number of layers, a button to add layers to the map, and the name of the current layer are all shown on the right side of the toolbar.
+For both maps and layers, there is a keyboard icon (which shows the :ref:`keyboard shortcuts<webmaps.composer.keys>` for the style editor), and a gear icon (which also shows the map or layer settings).

 * The **viewer** on the left side shows the current style of layer or map.
 In this panel there are buttons for zoom in/out, zoom to extent, and copy bounds.
 There is also the current scale and zoom level.
+This panel is seperated from the other panels by a horizontal grey bar, which can be dragged to adjust the relative size of the panels.
 * For maps only, there is a **layer list**.
 This list can be dragged to adjust drawing order, and each layer can be toggled on or off in visibility (without removing them from the map).
 * The **style** panel shows the current style for the selected layer.
 Even if viewing a map, only one layer's style will be shown at once.